 On the other hand, if treating them like children didn’t work, you should cut off their big toes so they can’t run.
 Or just whip them.
 Those are the only two options — infantilization or brutal violence. (x)

 Slaves who wanted to be free had a mental illness, but what about free Negroes?
 They needed a mental illness as well, so whites could justify their brutal treatment of all Black people.
 Cartwright had an answer for that too: dysaesthesia aethiopica, which basically meant all Black people were lazy unless prodded by whites to be productive.
 Slaves were naturally lazy, but if you gave them a structured workday and just enough food and a clean place to sleep, you could keep dysaesthesia aethiopica at bay.
-One of the symptoms was skin insensitivity, so the slave should be washed, oiled, whipped, then put to work in the sunshine. (x) Another symptom was skin lesions…which would be caused by whipping, so Cartwright built a nice circle for himself there.
+One of the symptoms was skin insensitivity, so the slave should be washed, oiled, whipped, then put to work in the sunshine. (x) Another symptom was skin lesions…which would be caused by whipping.
+Cartwright had built a circular argument in support of brutalizing Black people.

 There was no hope for free Negroes.
 They were all lazy because they didn’t have any white people to tell them what to do.